qatip/qakf-labsv2/labs04/lab4.md

 <br/>

-7. **cURL** one of the frontend pods' IP addresses.
+7. **cURL** one of the frontend pods' IP addresses, targetting port 8080.
 You should see a v2 message in the dev namespace and a v1 message in production.

-8. **Optional but maybe interesting** `exec` into one of your frontend pods and run `cat /code/app/main.py`.
-See (around the 25th line) it's just asking for "http://backend"?
-That's basically what you did earlier with the nslookups.
-CoreDNS still knows which namespace your workload is running in.
-And the lack of a port number is why we had to have the service listening on port 80 but forwarding to 8080 (which the app is listening on).

 ## 4.2 Install an ingress controller